-POWER ROOF VENTILATOR -If Equipped
+POWER ROOF VENTILATOR

-The 4-speed turbine vent is controlled by a switch on the wall or keypad controls on the fan.
+The vent is controlled by a switch on the wall, switch on touch tablet (if equipped), or keypad controls on the vent.

 NOTE: In event of power failure, the ventilator dome may be opened or closed manually using the Dome Crank knob.